 Emotions and Motivation

-People generally believe that thinking and feeling are separate and often opposing motives for behavior.
-We think of ourselves as—at least potentially—rational beings who can make conscious logical decisions and then act on those decisions.
-On the other hand, we see our emotions as unruly forces that can hijack our behavior and make us do things despite our better judgment: We see a piece of cake, feel pleasure as we imagine its taste and texture, and despite thinking “I shouldn’t eat this.” find ourselves doing just that.
+People generally believe that thoughts and emotions are separate, often opposing, motives for behavior.
+We think of ourselves as—at least potentially—rational beings who can make, and then act on, dispassionate logical decisions.
+On the other hand, although we might value emotional expression in art or relationships, we can also see our emotions as unruly “irrational” forces that hijack our behavior and make us do things despite our better judgment: We see a piece of cake, feel pleasure as we imagine its taste and texture, and despite thinking “I shouldn’t eat this.” find ourselves doing just that.

-As a result, people may conclude that things would work best if we suppressed our emotions and followed our rational thoughts.
-In reality, thought without emotion doesn’t influence action: thoughts are only as motivating as the emotions they create.
-So, the problem in the example above was not that we desired the cake as such, but rather that the thought “I shouldn’t eat this.” wasn’t accompanied by negative emotions that were stronger than the anticipated pleasure and excitement of eating the cake.
-If we instead thought “I’m going to feel angry/disgusted with myself if I eat this now.” the anticipatory anger or disgust might have made us refrain.
+As a result, people may conclude that things would work best if we suppressed our emotions and just followed our rational thinking.
+In reality, thought without emotion doesn’t influence action: thoughts are only as motivating as the emotions they accompany.

 Neurological evidence supports this idea.
 Brain injuries that damage the limbic areas responsible for emotional responses leave people passive and unmotivated.
 People with injuries that prevent emotional input to the frontal brain areas where planning occurs are incapable of deciding whether to make an appointment on a Monday or a Tuesday.
 Much of the time people with this lack of emotional input to decision making areas seem unchanged because they rely on habits that they developed before the injury.
 Indeed, much of what we think and do is a product of force of habit.

-The things that we know are mental habits, which were originally created by emotion-based reinforcement: knowing that 2+2=4 is a mental habit reinforced by childhood experiences of pride when others praised us for getting it right and shame we felt when we didn’t.
+The things that we know and believe are also mental habits, originally created by emotion-based reinforcement: knowing that 2+2=4 is a mental habit reinforced by childhood experiences of pride when others praised us for getting it right and shame we felt when we didn’t.

 How Do Emotions Operate?

-Each emotion has a more specific goal.
-Fear motivates us to avoid, escape or neutralize danger.
-Anger motivates us to take control of situations: to stop others from doing things that we believe are against our interests or to get them to do things that we believe will benefit us.
+Each emotion has a specific goal.
+For example, fear motivates us to avoid, escape or neutralize danger.
+Anger motivates us to take control of situations: to stop others (or ourselves) from doing things that we believe are against our interests, or to get them to do things that we believe will benefit us.

-Emotions further their goals in two ways: instinctual responses and problem solving.
+Emotions further their goals in two ways: instinctual responses and and attention leading to problem solving.

-Instinctual responses include actions and internal and external physical changes in the interest of the goal.
-For example, fear promotes running to get away from the danger or freezing intended to make one less visible to predators.
-Anger promotes loud vocalizations and sudden forward movements that intimidate others.
-Both fear and anger trigger physical changes which facilitate fight and flight: adrenaline is released into the blood, resulting in increased heart rate and blood sugar; blood flow to the muscles is increased; surface blood vessels contract to limit bleeding if attacked.
+Instinctual responses include both actions and physiological changes that support them.
+Both fear and anger trigger the fight or flight response: adrenaline is released into the blood, resulting in increased heart rate and blood sugar; blood flow to the muscles is increased; surface blood vessels contract to limit bleeding if attacked.

-Some emotions also trigger facial expressions and physical postures that induce emotions in others that then motivate them to act in ways that further the emotion’s goal.
+Some emotions also trigger facial expressions and physical postures intended to induce emotions in others that then motivate them to act in ways that further the emotion’s goal.
 When we grimace from pain, others feel discomfort that motivates them to help us with the dysfunction or injury that has caused it.
-When we feel sad over losing someone or something we were bonded to, our facial expression and dejected posture elicits concern and consoling behavior that reinforces existing connections and possibly creates new ones.
+When we feel sad over losing someone or something we were bonded to, our facial expression and dejected posture elicits concern and consoling behavior that reminds us of existing connections, and possibly creates new ones.

-Emotions also focus attention on the object or thought that is causing the emotion.
-We see a pothole out of the corner of our eye and the thought of going into it triggers fear, which makes up look at it and avoid it.
-Or someone doesn’t say hello back, we think “He doesn’t like me.” and the sadness or anger we feel makes us keep thinking about that idea.
-In this situation we may say that “I feel that he doesn’t like me.”
-Typically when we say “I feel that…” there we are expressing a thought that is supported by an emotion.
+If someone doesn’t say hello back, we interpret this as a rejection, feel hurt, maybe then angry, and think “He doesn’t like me.”
+Not only does the hurt keep us focused on this idea, it validates it.
+In this situation we are more likely to say “I feel that he doesn’t like me.” than “I think that he doesn’t like me.”
+When we say “I feel that…” we are expressing a thought that is validated by an emotion.
 Indeed, concordant emotions makes thoughts “feel true.”
-(Imagine thinking “He doesn’t like me.” and feeling nothing; doesn’t feel true, does it?).
+(Imagine thinking “He doesn’t like me.” but feeling nothing; doesn’t feel true, does it?).

 Why don’t we understand the role emotions play?

-Emotions are not a problem per se; in fact, we need them to motivate action and the creation of helpful habits.
-That said, emotions work best when they are mild and brief, when they serve a “signaling” function which draws our attention to things that may be important.
+Emotions are not a problem; in fact, we need them to motivate action and the creation of helpful habits.
+That said, emotions work best when they are mild and brief, when they serve a “signaling” function which draws our attention to things that may be important, but aren’t strong enough to trigger impulsive action.
 This allows us to consciously evaluate the importance of those things and, if necessary, consider possible responses and their outcomes.
-This thinking may then generate other emotions that may reinforce or counter the original signal emotion.
+This thinking may then generate other emotions that may reinforce a well founded but weak signal emotion, or counter an unfounded one.

 “Never Be Late Again” – review